 BY AIR FROM WITHIN AUSTRALIA

-- Melbourne is less than one hour
+- Melbourne is an hour and a half

 BY AIR FROM OVERSEAS